-1. Text of Proposed Rule Change
+1. Text of Advance Notice

-(a) The proposed rule change of National Securities Clearing Corporation ("NSCC") is attached hereto as Exhibit 5 and consists of proposed modifications to the NSCC Rules & Procedures ("Rules")1 that would (i) establish new membership categories and requirements for sponsoring members and sponsored members whereby existing Members would be permitted to sponsor certain institutional firms into membership, (ii) establish a new membership category and requirements for agent clearing members whereby existing Members would be permitted to submit, on behalf of their customers, transactions to NSCC for novation, (iii) establish the securities financing transaction clearing service ("Securities Financing Transaction Clearing Service") to make central clearing available at NSCC for equity securities against cash and simultaneously agree to exchange the same securities and cash, plus or minus a rate payment, on a future date (collectively, "Securities Financing Transactions to the Rules, as described in greater detail below.
+- (a) This advance notice of National Securities Clearing Corporation ("NSCC") is attached hereto as Exhibit 5 and consists of proposed modifications to the NSCC Rules & Procedures ("Rules")1 that would (i) establish new membership categories and requirements for sponsoring members and sponsored members whereby existing Members would be permitted to sponsor certain institutional firms into membership, (ii) establish a new membership category and requirements for agent clearing members whereby existing Members would be permitted to submit, on behalf of their customers, transactions to NSCC for novation, (iii) establish the securities financing transaction clearing service ("Securities Financing Transaction Clearing Service" or "SFT Clearing Service") to make central clearing available at NSCC for equity securities financing transactions, which are, broadly speaking, transactions where the parties exchange equity securities against cash and simultaneously agree to exchange the same securities and cash, plus or minus a rate payment, on a future date (collectively, "Securities Financing Transactions" or "SFTs"), and (iv) make other amendments and clarifications to the Rules, as described in greater detail below.

-- (b) Not applicable. - (c) Not applicable.
+- (b) Not applicable.

+- (c) Not applicable.